nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-linkage-rule.md

 ### Control Blocks with Context Variables

 Blocks can also be controlled by variables in the context.
-For example, you can use "current record", "current form", or "current popup record" context variables to dynamically show or hide blocks.
+For example, you can use "current record", "current form", or "current popup record" context variables to dynamically show blocks.

 Example: The "Shipping Information" block will only be displayed when the order status is "Shipped".